BODY

 Nannies

-If you require full childcare, the options are crèche (day nursery, daycare centre), oppasmoeder or gastouder (childminder) looking after your child in her home, or a 'nanny' at your home.
-These are described in the Full childcare section.
+If you require full childcare, the options are crèche (day nursery, daycare centre), oppasmoeder or gastouder (childminder) looking after your child in her home, or a 'nanny' babysitter/au pair at your home.
+These are described in the relevant sections.

 If you just want your child to spend some time with other children in a pre-school environment, there are peuterspeelzalen (pre-schools, playgroups), for children aged 2-4.
 These are usually a few hours a few mornings (or afternoons) a week; read more here.
 Informal toddler groups (at a play centre of some kind, where the parents stay around) such as tend to spring up in the UK seem to be thin on the ground in this country, perhaps because of the excellent peuterspeelzalen .

 In the Netherlands, if both parents are working (and freelance work counts) then you are eligible for a contribution towards your childcare.
-Depending on how much you earn, this can be very substantial, although be aware that there have recently been swingeing cuts in this (as in all areas these days) and this subsidy is not what it once was.
-Nonetheless this is definitely not something you should miss out on, and details - in Dutch - can be found on www.toeslagen.nl .
-If you need help filling in the (Dutch) forms, and red tape being what it is here you may well need help, then I suggest you first ask your crèche or childminder themselves for help, or your tax adviser if you have one through your work.
-There is also a specifically English-speaking company which can help you find childcare and sort the financials out (at a price, naturally): www.blueumbrella.nl .
-HomeinLeiden has heard good things about them; they are apparently very nice and efficient.
+Depending on how much you earn, this can be very substantial, although be aware that there have been cuts in this (as in all areas these days) and this subsidy is not what it once was.
+Nonetheless it is definitely not something you should miss out on, and details - in Dutch - can be found here.
+If you need help filling in the (Dutch) forms (and red tape being what it is here, you may well do!), then I suggest you first ask your crèche or childminder themselves for help (Compananny are particularly helpful), or your tax adviser if you have one through your work.
+There is also a specifically English-speaking company which can help you find childcare and sort the financials out (at a price, naturally): www.blueumbrella.nl, and there may be others.
+Do make sure that if you do get a subsidy you know exactly how much subsidy you have been paid and when and that you notify the taxman immediately if your childcare changes.
+One of us had an unsatisfactory part-time ‘nanny' who quit and we didn't realize that we were still being paid the subsidy for several months, which we then had to pay back.
+Ouch.

 Baby/Toddler Groups